Allegheny Airlines: Allegheny before 1979

 In 1949, the company was renamed All American Airways as it switched from air mail to passenger service.
+That year, it also moved its headquarters from Pittsburgh to Washington National Airport.
+The airline kept its headquarters in or near the airport for 64 years through numerous renamings, until US Airways was acquired by American Airlines in 2013; American kept its own headquarters in Fort Worth, Texas, near Dallas-Fort Worth Airport.

-On 1 January 1953 it was again renamed, to Allegheny Airlines.
+On January 1, 1953, the company was again renamed, to Allegheny Airlines.
 Like other local service airlines, Allegheny was subsidized; in 1962 its revenue of $23.5 million included $6.5 million in "public service revenue".

 In 1953, Allegheny's network blanketed Pennsylvania, reaching from Newark, New Jersey, to Cleveland, Ohio, and Huntington, West Virginia.
 It added Detroit (YIP) in 1956, Boston in April 1960, La Guardia in 1964, Norfolk in 1966, Toronto in 1967, and Louisville-Nashville-Memphis in 1968.
 The Lake Central Airlines merger in July 1968 added Chicago and St Louis, and the Mohawk Airlines merger in April 1972 added Montreal, Minneapolis, and many New York cities.
-Houston in 1978, then Florida at the end of 1978 (TPA-MCO-PBI) and Phoenix in 1979.
+Also added were Houston in 1978, Florida at the end of 1978 (TPA-MCO-PBI), and Phoenix in 1979.

 In 1959, Allegheny debuted its first turbine airliner, a Convair 540, a Convair 340 with the piston engines replaced by Napier Elands.
 When Rolls-Royce bought Napier it dropped the Eland, so 540s in the United States reverted to piston; Allegheny's last 540 flights were in 1962.
 The airline bought new Fairchild F-27Js that the company named "Vistaliner".
 The F-27J was a U.S.-built version of the Fokker F27.
 The airline switched to General Motors/Allison turboprops in the Convair 580 which the carrier named the "Vistacruiser"; the first CV580 flight was in June 1965.
 The last DC-3 flights were in 1962 and the last piston flights were in 1967.

-In 1960, Allegheny headquarters were in Washington, D.C.

 In 1965, Allegheny announced it would add the first jet aircraft type to its fleet—the Douglas DC-9-10—which the airline stated would be placed into service in 1966.
 Allegheny then added other jets, notably the McDonnell Douglas DC-9-30, which the company named the "Vistajet".
 Later jets included Boeing 727-100s and 727-200s and McDonnell Douglas DC-9-50s.
 The Mohawk merger added British Aircraft Corporation BAC One-Eleven jets to the fleet as well.
 Allegheny Airlines was also the first airline with a network of affiliated regional airlines, the Allegheny Commuter system, which began with Henson Airlines in 1967.

 As deregulation dawned, Allegheny, looking to shed its regional image, changed its name to USAir on October 28, 1979.